West Bradford Township, Pennsylvania

-West Bradford Township is a township in Chester County, Pennsylvania, United States.
-The population was 12,376 at the 2010 census.
+West Bradford Township is a township that is located in Chester County, Pennsylvania, United States.
+The population was 14,706 at the time of the 2020 census.

 History

-There are three federal historic districts (Marshallton, Trimbleville, and Northbrook) on the National Register of Historic Places located within West Bradford Township.
-Also listed are the Baily Farm, Bradford Friends Meetinghouse, Como Farm, Derbydown Homestead, Humphry Marshall House, Marshallton Inn, and Temple-Webster-Stoner House.
+There are three federal historic districts, Marshallton, Trimbleville, and Northbrook, that are located within West Bradford Township and listed on the National Register of Historic Places.

+Also listed are the Baily Farm, the Bradford Friends Meetinghouse, the Como Farm, the Derbydown Homestead, the Humphry Marshall House, the Marshallton Inn, and the Temple-Webster-Stoner House.

 Geography

 According to the United States Census Bureau, the township has a total area of 18.6 square miles (48.2 km^{2}), of which, 18.6 square miles (48.1 km^{2}) is land and 0.1 square miles (0.2 km^{2}) is water.
 The total area is 0.32% water.